-NIH Parenting Listserv is an interactive e-mail list, with more than 1,600 NIH members, managed through the NIH LISTSERV facility, makes it easy for you to ask for and share information about child care and parenting issues with other NIH families.
+The NIH Parenting Listserv -- an interactive e-mail list with more than 1,800 NIH members managed through the NIH LISTSERV office -- makes it easy for you to ask for and share information about child care and parenting issues with other NIH families.

 Benefits of the NIH Parenting Listserv:

 The NIH offers assistance with finding parenting resources and child care services, but there are many gaps we cannot fill.
 The NIH Parenting Listserv enables you to draw on the combined experience of all the subscribers.